 The POINT programme works on the principle of "seed money", i.e. one-off or recurrent support necessary to set up a summer school or event, for a maximum of the first three years.
 Subsequently, it is assumed that the next three years will be economically self-sufficient, without financial support from the CU Rectorate.

-The maximum amount of support allocated to faculties and other units of Charles University as organisers of summer schools and extra-curricular events is 50,000 CZK.
+The maximum amount of support allocated to CU faculties or other units as organisers of summer schools and extra-curricular events is 50,000 CZK.

 After the end of the application process, the faculty prepares a nominal list of applicants for the Committee, indicating the faculty priority of each application (1 - highest priority, 2 - medium priority, 3 - lowest priority).